pyomeca/cocofest/README.md

        style="vertical-align: middle; margin-right: .5rem;" />
 </h1>

 Currently, no anaconda installation is available.
-The installation must be done from the sources.
+The installation must be done from the sources. <br>
-Cloning the repository is the first step to be able to use the package.
+**Cloning** the repository is the first step to be able to use the package.

 ### Dependencies
 `Cocofest` relies on several libraries.
-Follows the steps to install everything you need to use `Cocofest`.
+So carefully follow these steps to get everything installed to use `Cocofest`.
 </br>
-First, you need to create a new conda environment
+First, create a new conda environment
 ```bash
 conda create -n YOUR_ENV_NAME python=3.11
 ```